base.php

 Our History

 DDfP was founded in 2012🔗 as a design project by artist Khaled Hourani and designer Annelys Devet in collaboration with the International Academy of Art Palestine (Ramallah) and the Sandberg Instituut (Amsterdam).
 Over the years, its organisational structure shifted while consistently remaining a unique platform at the intersection of design, crafts and social activism.
 Since 2015, the organisation has been registered as an independent Belgium-based non-profit organisation (vzw) committed to critical design, international distribution, and raising global awareness.
+And since 2025 we are based with our studio in the heart of Brussels.

 Since its foundation, seven annual design workshops🔗 have been organised in which local design students and young professionals collaborated with international peers and Palestinian artisans to develop new products reflecting the lived realities in Palestine.
 Between 2015 and 2019, DDfP maintained a community centre🔗, initially in Ramallah and later in Birzeit, offering a wide range of design-related events run by the local community.
 These experiences informed the founding of the temporary master’s programme ‘Disarming Design’🔗 at the Sandberg Instituut Amsterdam from 2020 to 2022.